How Does Being an Authorized User Affect Your Credit Score?

 If the Lender Reports Authorized Users to Credit Bureaus

 If your main goal in becoming an authorized user is establishing credit or rebuilding your credit history, this can be a viable option to pursue.
-Card issuers don’t require a credit check to become authorized use.
+Card issuers don’t require a credit check to become an authorized user.

-However, your credit score can be positively affected if the issuer reports satisfactory payment activity and usage to the credit bureaus for all persons named on the account.
-Keep in mind that not all credit card companies send activity data to the bureaus for authorized users though.
-So before going this route, ask the primary user to confirm whether it does.
+Your credit score can be positively affected if the issuer reports satisfactory payment activity and usage to the credit bureaus for all persons named on the account.
+Keep in mind that not all credit card companies send activity data to the bureaus for authorized users, though.
+So before going this route, ask the primary user to confirm whether the issuer does.

 How You Use the Shared Account